cakephp/docs/en/appendices/orm-migration.rst

 ------------------------

 You may have noticed that table classes have a pluralized name.
-In addition to tables having pluralized names, associations are also referred to in the plural form.
+In addition to tables having pluralized names, associations are also referred in the plural form.
 This is in contrast to ``Model`` where class names and association aliases were singular.
 There are a few reasons for this change: